MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-mailbox.md

 You can use the Get Mailbox activity to retrieve the attributes and objects for a mailbox in an on-premises or online environment.
 The Get Mailbox activity lets you filter against various mailbox attributes.

 This activity calls the Exchange Get-Mailbox PowerShell cmdlet to do the underlying work.
-For more information, see [this article](/powershell/module/exchange/get-mailbox) about the Get-Mailbox cmdlet that shares the same parameters set.
+For more information, see [this article](/powershell/module/exchange/get-mailbox) about the Get-Mailbox cmdlet that shares the same parameter set.

 The following tables list the required properties, filters, optional properties, and published data for this activity.